The Web address of this article is

 to get more daily needs met more often.
 Progress with this

-depends on simultaneous progress on Lesson 1 - empower your resident
+depends on concurrent progress on Lesson 1 - free your wise

-true Self to guide your personality in calm and conflictual times.
+true Self to guide you in calm and conflictual times.

 This worksheet provides a way to inventory